 Where strings have a character at every position, tuples have an object reference at each position.
-For this reason, it is possible to create tuples that contain mutable objects, such as lists.

-Empty tuples are constructed by an empty pair of parentheses, and tuples with one item are constructed by following a value with a comma (it is not sufficient to enclose a single value in parentheses):
+Therefore, it its possible to create tuples that contain mutable objects, such as lists.
+Empty tuples are constructed by an empty pair of parentheses.
+A tuple with one item is constructed by following a value with a comma (it is not sufficient to enclose a single value in parentheses):

 '''

 empty = ()

 t1 = 'hello',

 len(empty)

+0

+len(t1)

+1

+t1

+('hello',)

 '''

-0 >>> len(t1) 1 >>> t1 ('hello',)